Twenty-five years shaping

 Privacy class actions

-He appears in
+He appears in Australia's most significant

-Australia's most significant privacy litigation.
+privacy litigation.

 Michael Rivette has been at the centre of the development of Australian privacy law, as the practitioner who initiated, structured, and appeared as counsel in the cases that established this field, including its landmark class actions.
 His article Privacy Class Actions (2020) 94 ALJ 791 remains the seminal text on privacy class action litigation in Australia.

-Lead counsel · Lead plaintiff
+Lead counsel for lead plaintiff

 Evans v Health Administration Corp [2019] NSWSC 1781